 |Retention Rate (2017)||89% for full-time students*||89% for full-time students and 67% for part-time students||40% for full-time students*|

 |Graduation Rate (for students who began studies in fall 2011)||74%*||74%*||N/A*|

 Point Loma Nazarene University (PLNU)

-PLNU is a Christian school founded in 1902.
-The university has three regional centers in California, including the Mission Valley campus in San Diego.
+PLNU is a Christian school with three regional centers in California, including the Mission Valley campus in San Diego.
 This campus offers master's programs in teaching and special education.

 Bachelor of Arts (Education)

 Point Loma Nazarene University's School of Education offers a variety of bachelor's degree programs in teaching.
 Students may choose from subjects including art education, biology, exercise science, languages, history and music .

 Students who already have a bachelor's degree and wish to prepare for entry-level teaching positions can enroll in this program.
 The first phase of the degree program consists of a preliminary teaching credential.
 Credentials are available in single subject, multiple subject and special education.
 The single-subject credential is typically designed for those who wish to teach in middle or high school, while the multiple-subject credential is geared towards aspiring elementary school teachers.
 The special education credential is offered as a mild/moderate preliminary credential and a moderate/severe preliminary credential for teachers who wish to work with students who have disabilities.
 Students also complete an internship where they work under the supervision of a full-time teacher.

 Master of Arts in Special Education